pryv/example-apps-web/onboarding/README.md

 ## Application onboarding

-As a Pryv.io account is only interesting when used through a certain app presenting:
+As a Pryv.io account is meant to be accessed by specialized apps with well defined permissions sets depending on:

-- a user interface
+- visualized data
-- possible sensors
+- data sources such as sensors
 - algorithms
-- and requires access to a defined set of permissions

 We recommend to onboard users through the app authentication process, described here: https://api.pryv.com/reference/#authenticate-your-app